 “The scientifically-proven benefits mean that meditation is highly recommended as an alternative therapy for a diverse range of conditions.”

 In 2013, a paper published by researchers at John Hopkins University identified 47 well-designed studies into meditation that had produced reliable results.
 Because of that, they concluded that meditation can be as effective as medication for some forms of depression and anxiety.
-Indeed, a growing body of science supports the benefits of meditation, so let's take a deeper look at ten of the key mental and physical health advantages of developing a regular meditation practice.
+Indeed, a growing body of science supports the benefits of meditation, so let's take a deeper look at nine of the key mental and physical health advantages of developing a regular meditation practice.

 Doctors are beginning to realise that stress is the root cause of many physical illnesses such as cardiovascular disease.
 One of the main benefits of meditating is to reduce stress and allow both the body and brain to relax deeply and effectively.
 Research on PTSD (post traumatic stress disorder) patients shows that meditation works by: